District line: Railway line

 East of Earl's Court there is a grade-separated junction off the main line to the Edgware Road branch.
 This follows the Circle line after High Street Kensington station where there are also two bay platforms for the District line.
 After Paddington station this branch joins the Hammersmith & City line at Praed Street junction, before terminating at the four-platform Edgware Road.
 The main line joins the Circle line at Gloucester Road and the line and stations are in cut-and-cover tunnels, meeting the Thames at Westminster station, after which the railway is in the Victoria Embankment on the north bank of the river.
 At Tower Hill station, there is a bay platform.

 After Tower Hill, the Circle line diverges, the District line joining the Hammersmith & City line just before Aldgate East station.
-The line passes over the Windrush line at Whitechapel station before continuing on the 2 mi Whitechapel & Bow Railway to Bow Road, where the line surfaces, and Bromley-by-Bow, where the line runs alongside the London, Tilbury and Southend line from Fenchurch Street station.
+The line passes over the Windrush line at Whitechapel station before continuing on the 2 mi Whitechapel and Bow Railway to Bow Road, where the line surfaces, and Bromley-by-Bow, where the line runs alongside the London, Tilbury and Southend line from Fenchurch Street station.
 There is an interchange with this line at the next station, West Ham, as well as with the Jubilee line and the Docklands Light Railway.
 There is a bay platform at the next station, Plaistow, and the Hammersmith & City line terminates at Barking station.
 The District line follows the London, Tilbury and Southend Railway for another eight stations, before terminating at Upminster station.

 The line mainly runs in cut and cover tunnels between West Kensington and Bow Road, including the Edgware Road branch.
 However, due to the nature of sub-surface lines, the cutting is occasionally left open both at and between stations for ventilation.
-West of Earls Court, the line is entirely surface level, with the exception of the Hammersmith and Fulham Broadway stations, which are in cuttings built over by recent developments.
+West of Earl's Court, the line is entirely surface level, with the exception of the Hammersmith and Fulham Broadway stations, which are in cuttings built over by recent developments.
 There is also a small section of tunnel between Southfields and East Putney.